The best email clients are no longer just about sending emails, but instead as much as integrating into additional software and apps.

 Therefore while consumers have tended toward the ease of use that web app emails allow, many businesses still prefer to control their own emails through an email server and email clients, in order to protect sensitive business data.

-There are a number of email providers on the market, so as we move into 2020 we'll look at the best in email clients, before taking a look at additional options, not least email web apps.
+There are a number of email providers on the market, so we'll look at the best in email clients, before taking a look at additional options, not least email web apps.

 Best paid email clients